karleflanagan/stat100S21/pages/syllabus.md

 {% include grade.html %}

 ## Bonus Work
-**Bonus Points — You may earn between 0 and 50 Bonus Points.**
+**Bonus Points — You may earn between 0 and 100 Bonus Points.**
-* **Everyone may earn between 0 and 50 Bonus Points.** Every bonus point earned helps your overall grade, but even if you do no bonus work, you can still get 100% for the course.
+* **Everyone may earn between 0 and 100 Bonus Points.** EEvery bonus point earned helps your overall grade, but even if you do no bonus work, you can still get 100% for the course.
 In other words, bonus points can only help you.
 Bonus points are extra credit.
 Here’s how you can get them:
-  1. **Pre-Lecture bonus points** (34.5 bonus points)<br>
+  1. **Pre-Lecture bonus points** (46 bonus points)<br>
   Each class there will be a short pre-lecture video posted on Lon Capa followed by a few questions.
 The pre-lectures are designed to give you a preview of the basic concepts you’ll see in the actual lectures.
-There are 23 prelectures and each is worth 1.5 bonus points.
+There are 46 prelectures and each is worth 2.5 bonus points.
-  2. **Lon Capa Surveys** (15 bonus points)<br>
+  2. **Lon Capa Surveys** (25 bonus points)<br>
   There will be 5 surveys due on the first Friday of each month (see the course calendar).
-Each survey is worth 3 bonus points.
+Each survey is worth 5 bonus points.
 The surveys are all anonymous.
 Lon Capa just records whether or not you submitted a survey, not who submitted which answer.
 You must answer every question on the survey to get the 4 points.
+  3. **Research Opportunities** (28 bonus points)<br>
+  There will be a few research opportunities to participate in throughout the semester.
+The details will be posted on our course Compass page!
+These opportunities are completely optional, but give those who want to a chance to participate in a real study.
-  3. <b>The Pre-Lecture and Survey bonus points add to 49.5!</b>  Everyone will get 0.5 bonus points automatically for free <a href="{{ site.data.info.rickroll }}">&#128521;</a>
+  3. **The bonus points add to 99!**  Everyone will get 1 bonus point automatically for free. <a href="{{ site.data.info.rickroll }}">&#128521;</a>
-* <b>How do these bonus points get calculated into your grade?</b>  At the end of the semester, take your total bonus points and divide them by 10.
+* **How do these bonus points get calculated into your grade?**  At the end of the semester, take your total bonus points and divide them by 20.
 This will be how many percentage points get added to your grade!
-For example, if you have all 50 bonus points, you’d take 50 and divide it by 10 to get 5.
+For example, if you have all 100 bonus points, you’d take 100 and divide it by 20 to get 5.
 So if you have an 80% (B-) in the class, the bonus would bring you up to an 85% (B).

 ## Course Outline
 * **Study Design**: observational studies vs. randomized experiments, why randomized controls are key, confounders in observational studies, Simpson's paradox, intent to treat analysis, etc.